Jovells/token-vest/README.md

 ## Part 1: Project Setup

-Let’s set up the project structure and environment.
+Let's set up the project structure and environment.

 1. **Initialize the Project**:
    ```bash